murkl/arch-os/docs/DOCS.md

 ## Troubleshooting

+If an error occurs, see created `installer.log` for more details.

 ### Installation failed

 If you encounter problems with a server during Arch OS installation (`error: failed retrieving file`), remove this server from `/etc/pacman.d/mirrorlist` and run Arch OS Installer again.